Minimalism: Science communication

 A warming stripes timeline graphic portraying global warming in the industrial era, with blues indicating cooler years and reds indicating warmer years.
 Warming stripes graphics are deliberately devoid of scientific or technical indicia, for ease of understanding by non-scientists.

 To portray global warming to non-scientists, British climate scientist Ed Hawkins developed warming stripes graphics in 2018 that are deliberately devoid of scientific or technical indicia, for ease of understanding by non-scientists.
 Hawkins explained that "our visual system will do the interpretation of the stripes without us even thinking about it".

 Warming stripe graphics resemble color field paintings, stripping out all distractions and using only color to convey meaning.
 Color field pioneer artist Barnett Newman said he was "creating images whose reality is self-evident", an ethos that Hawkins is said to have applied to the problem of climate change and leading one commentator to remark that the graphics are "fit for the Museum of Modern Art or the Getty."

 A tempestry—a portmanteau of "temperature" and "tapestry"—is a tapestry using stripes of specific colors of yarn to represent respective temperature ranges.
 The tapestries visually represent global warming occurring at given locations.

-Minimalist lifestyle
+Lifestyle

 In a lifestyle adopting minimalism, there is an effort to use materials which are most essential and in quantities that do not exceed certain limits imposed by the user themselves.
 There have been many terms evolved from the concept, like minimalist decors, minimalist skincare, minimalist style, minimalist accessories, etc. All such terms signify the usage of only essential products in that niche into one's life.
 This can help one to focus on things that are important in one's life.
 It can reduce waste.
 It can also save the time of acquiring the excess materials that may be found unnecessary.

 A minimalist lifestyle helps to enjoy life with simple things that are available without undue efforts to acquire things that may be bought at great expenses.
 Minimalism can also lead to less clutter in living spaces.